denevell/Natch/README.md

 * Fix multiple paths etc in testutils
 * Make adding a post with a non existent post id an error
 * Stop directory listing
+* Should probably return post id in add post
+* Return thread id in add thread
+* Go back to test thread title in single post
+* And listing subject and tags on listing posts

 ### Dev complete